ursaslam/test/README.md

+From the very beginning, I’ve felt genuinely welcomed into the Penn Mutual culture.
+The organization promotes a collaborative, respectful, and purpose-driven environment that aligns well with my values.
+I’ve appreciated how leadership encourages open communication and supports continuous learning, which has made it easy to integrate into both the team and the broader organization.

+I’ve developed strong working relationships with my teammates through daily stand-ups, knowledge-sharing sessions, and collaborative problem-solving.
+Whether it’s reviewing designs, pair programming, or navigating production issues, there’s a strong sense of trust and mutual respect within the group.

+I’ve also received encouraging feedback on my early contributions, particularly around delivering cloud-based solutions using Java and AWS that improved performance and maintainability.
+It was rewarding to see my ideas actively considered in design discussions, which made me feel both heard and valued.

 In my initial 90 days, I successfully transitioned into my role by leveraging my expertise in Java, cloud-native design, and AWS services.
 I demonstrated strong technical ownership by:
 	•	Designing and implementing scalable microservices using Java (Spring Boot) with secure API integrations.
 	•	Developing asynchronous, event-driven data pipelines using AWS services like Lambda, S3, DynamoDB, Step Functions, and Athena.